Maximizing Efficiency With Automated Third Party Vendor Due Diligence

 How Automated Vendor Due Diligence Works

 Third-party compliance management has evolved with technology to address the shortcomings of manual methods.
 Automating due diligence involves using software and data-driven tools to perform checks and tasks that were previously done manually.
 Instead of sending Excel questionnaires and tracking emails, teams deploy vendor risk management software to manage the process.
 These platforms digitize workflows, pulling information from various databases and vendor inputs, then applying business rules or AI to analyze risk factors.
-For example, a platform might automatically verify a vendor’s tax ID and insurance certificates, screen the vendor against sanctions or watchlists, score their cyber risk rating, and route any issues to the right approvers – all with minimal manual intervention.
+For example, a platform might automatically verify a vendor’s tax ID and insurance certificates, screen the vendor against sanctions or watchlists, score their cyber risk rating, and route any issues to the right approvers.
 Companies can ensure that due diligence steps are performed uniformly and efficiently.
 The software provides a central repository for all vendor data and documents, enforcing standard procedures for each new vendor or renewal.

 Key Components of an Automated Due Diligence Program